bbsBayes/bbsBayes/README.md

 ### Data Preparation
 #### Stratification
 Stratification plays an important role in trend analysis.
-Use the `stratify()` function on the `bbs_data` you downloaded, and specify how you would like to stratify your data by.
-Set `stratify_by` by choosing one of the following:
+Use the `stratify()` function for this job.
+Set the argument `by` to stratify by the following options:
 * bbs_cws -- Political region X Bird Conservation region intersection (CWS method)
 * bbs_usgs -- Political region X Bird Conservation region intersection (USGS method)
 * bcr -- Bird Conservation Region only